AdobeDocs/experience-manager-65.en/help/sites-deploying/upgrading-code-and-customizations.md

 ### Overlays in general {#overlays-in-general}

 It is a common practice to extend AEM out of the box functionality by overlaying nodes and/or files under /libs with additional nodes under /apps.
 These overlays should be tracked in version control and tested against the target version of AEM.
 If a file (such as JS, JSP, HTL) is overlaid, Adobe recommends that you leave a comment on what functionality was augmented for easier regression testing on the target version of AEM.
-More information about overlays in general can be found [here](/help/sites-developing/overlays.md).
+See [Overlays](/help/sites-developing/overlays.md) for generic information.
 Instructions for specific AEM overlays can be found below.

 ### Upgrading Custom Search Forms {#upgrading-custom-search-forms}